eunanio/terrapak/README.md

 # Terrapak
 Terrapak is a version manager for Terraform modules.
 Terrapak integrates with your GitHub pull requests to automaticlly publish new versions of your Terraform modules to a private Terraform registry.

+Please also check out: [Terrapack-Action](https://github.com/eunanhardy/terrapak-action)

 ## Feature Overview
 - Automatic versioning of Terraform modules